Babies this age continue to grow — in size, physical skills, and their ability

 How often does your baby pee?

 The doctor also may ask questions about your baby's health and development.
+All

-be a problem that needs to be addressed.
+a problem that needs to be addressed.

 may still be behind in size compared with their full-term peers, but they should also